jkeohan/bonus_lectures/AWS/D01/2-morning-lab/pokeomon.md

 - Create the **GET /pokemon** route and assign it's corresponding Lambda function
 - Test that the route works locally and that you receive the correct message
 - Deploy the API and add an appropriate deployment message
-- Test the API works via Postman
+- Test the route works via Postman

 #### POST /projects Route
 - Create the **POST /pokemon** route and assign it's corresponding Lambda function
 - Test that the route works locally and that you receive the correct message
 - Deploy the API and add an appropriate deployment message
-- Test the API works via Postman
+- Test the route works via Postman